-Download the Loadmill recorder extension
+Download the extension here.

-Clear the captured requests list and navigate to the tested website.
+4. Click on the "Clear" button within the extension to clear the captured requests list and navigate to the tested website.

-When you're ready, stop the recording and generate a test suite from it.
+When you're ready, stop the recording and generate a Test Suite from it.

 See how to set the recorder up in the next guide.